Where is La Beliza?

 Some vendors take only cash such as produce stands or small vendors, trinket stands, bakeries.
 A few stores offer cash discount such as the 10% cash discount at The Green House for purchases over a $100/BZD.
 You need to ask for this discount.

 After arriving at Belize International Airport, you will need transportation to Ambergris Caye (it’s an island).
-Guest Services typically books the flights from BZE to SPR airports at no additional change to guests.
-Current prices are $157.75US Round Trip per person.
+Guest Services typically books the flights from BZE to SPR airports at no additional charge to guests.

-Guest Services will also arrange for ground transportation from San Pedro Airport to Indigo Belize Resort.
-This cost is $50/US dollars, for up to 6 guests per taxi.
+Guest Services will also arrange for ground transportation from San Pedro Airport.
+This cost is $80/US dollars, for up to 6 guests per taxi.
 The taxi can also make a stop for you to pick up groceries for additional $5/US dollars per stop.

 Once at your resort, you will need to rent a golf cart or use the water taxi.
 Indigo Guest Services will arrange for a Golf Cart Rental, cost varies by season but is typically $300 USD per week for a standard 4 passenger golf cart.
 Water taxi prices are $7 US dollars/one way/per person to town, they also have limited times for pickup.
 The Coastal Express water taxi station is just north of the middle of town.